 (2) Whenever it becomes necessary for the Board to decide questions of fact the Board may act upon such proofs and presumptions, or either, as it considers satisfactory irrespective of whether they are strictly legal proofs or presumptions.

-[Division 3 repealed in Gazette 31 Dec 1992 p.
+[Division 3 deleted in Gazette 31 Dec 1992 p.
 6368.]

 Part 5A — Accumulation accounts